lussierc/legacy-christianlussier.com/README.md

 # Legacy Version - christianlussier.com

 This is the legacy (previous) version of christianlussier.com, which has not been updated since 2019.
 A new version is being used today, but this template is available to those who are interested.
+You can view the legacy website in action on the web, [here](https://legacy-christianlussier.netlify.app).

 ---